Mystery solved with math: Cytoplasmic traffic jam disrupts sleep-wake cycles

-Category: Environment Hits: 3Mathematicians have identified the principle of how aging and diseases like dementia and obesity cause sleep disorders.
+Category: Environment Hits: 4Mathematicians have identified the principle of how aging and diseases like dementia and obesity cause sleep disorders.
 A combination of mathematical modelling and experiments demonstrated that the cytoplasmic congestion caused by aging, dementia, and/or obesity disrupts the circadian rhythms in the human body and leads to irregular sleep-wake cycles.
 This finding suggests new treatment strategies for addressing unstable sleep-wake cycles.

 Read more https://www.sciencedaily.com/releases/2020/12/201214123618.htm